o-cowley/Enigma-Machine/README.md

 - As a user, I should be able to encrypt and decrypt a message by passing it through the machine with
 the same initial settings, any changes to the settings or rotors will mean that decryption will not work
 - As a user, I want the option to review my selected settings upon completion of encryption

+- As a user, I want the choice to save the rotor settings that I used to file, or not do so
+- As a user, I want the choice to load my last saved rotor settings from file, or not do so and pick them
+myself